 Day 25 - Verification of property condition.
 The buyer will do a final walk-through of the home ensuring it's in the same condition as when the offer was accepted, and any repairs have been completed.

 Day 27 - Signing loan documents and providing down payment, closing costs.
 The buyer will sign the loan documents needed to fund the loan.
 The buyer will also provide escrow with the funds needed for the remaining down payment and closing costs.

 Day 30 - Escrow closes, transaction complete.
 The escrow company records the necessary documents to transfer ownership with the county recorder's office.
 The buyer is now on title as the owner of the home and will get the keys.

 Noa has been exceeding the expectations of his clients since launching his real estate career in 2003.
-His client list includes CEO's of Fortune 500 companies, biotechnology executives, professional ....
+He's had the pleasure of representing CEO's of Fortune 500 companies, senior biotechnology execut....